 Curious?
 Becker answers a host of questions about “how to and what to know,” so be sure to park yourself at the article to learn about another way you can hit the road and reserve a spot under the stars for your next getaway.

 Speaking of open spaces, don’t forget to get your dogs out to stretch their legs.
-On page 22, writer Claire Swenson highlights area spots that are ideal for dog walking.
+In Go Play Outside!, writer Claire Swenson highlights area spots that are ideal for dog walking.
 She also spoke with Jean Larson of the Minnesota Landscape Arboretum’s Nature-Based Therapeutic Services.
 Among other things, Larson reminds pet owners to allow dogs to “follow their instincts” while out on walks.
 She also highlights safety and play elements to consider when providing pet space in home yards.

 Adventure seekers, when the time is right, where will you roam?
 Dog owners, is there a favorite spot in the area where you enjoy taking your pet for a stroll?